7 Steps to a Successful Social Media Video Marketing Strategy

 - Clip extraction and editing to make the most of video assets

 So what can Wowza do for the Upper Crust baking goods company?
 They decided they needed live shoppable videos to better achieve their goals.
 However, they didn’t want to lose the opportunity to repurpose live videos as pre-recorded assets.
 This hypothetical organization opted for Wowza’s Real Time Streaming at Scale solution.
-This is an offshoot of Wowza Video that utilizes WebRTC technology to provide ultra-low latency live streams, perfect for the interactivity required in a shoppable video.
+This is an offshoot of Wowza Video that utilizes WebRTC technology alongside our custom video CDN to provide ultra-low latency live streams, perfect for the interactivity required in a shoppable video.
 What’s more, Real-Time Streaming at Scale makes it possible to repurpose live videos as video-on-demand (VOD) assets.
 Now the Upper Crust is able to engage AND convert customers through social media video marketing.

 That’s what Wowza could do for a company like Upper Crust.
 What can we do for you?